 Additional Tips for Social Media for Non Profits

 Now you have a better idea of how to do social media well to attract your audience for your non profit, here are some additional tips that can help you to succeed with this media.
 Tips that we want to share here include figure out what your audience values, keep it real, and emphasise quality not volume.
-As reported on by Erin Hall (2015) for Classy, these are three tips that will help you to:
+As, these are three tips that will help you to:

 “… make quick decisions, take advantage of timely opportunities, and allow you to create deeper engagement with your social community.”